marklogic/marklogic-docker/README.md

   MarkLogic_3n_vol2:
   MarkLogic_3n_vol3:
 ```
-4. Use Docker stack to deploy the cluster using below command:
+4. Use the Docker stack command to deploy the cluster:
 ```
   $docker stack deploy -c marklogic-multi-centos_v1.yml mlstack
 ```
-All the cluster nodes will be up and running
+All the cluster nodes will now be up and running.
-Now we will rotate secrets.
+Now that the nodes have been initialized, we rotate the secrets files to overwrite the initial secrets files.

-5. Create secrets v2 using the below commands:
+5. Create secrets v2 file using the these commands:

-- Create mldb_admin_username_v2.txt and add secret for username and run the following:
+- Use the following command to create mldb_admin_username_v2.txt and add a new secret for the admin username:
 ```
   $docker secret create mldb_admin_username_v2 mldb_admin_username_v2.txt
 ```
-- Create mldb_admin_password_v2.txt and add secret for password
+- Use this command to create mldb_admin_password_v2.txt and add a new secret for the admin password:
 ```
   $docker secret create mldb_admin_password_v2 mldb_admin_password_v2.txt
 ```
-6. Update the Docker compose file and refer to new secrets in the source of the secret definition as below:
+6. Update the Docker compose file, and refer to new secrets in the source of the secret definition as shown below:
 ```
 version: '3.6'
 services: